Committee on Microbiology

 Microbiology Courses

 This course meets one of the requirements of the microbiology specialization.
-This course introduces bacterial diversity, physiology, ultra-structure, envelope assembly, metabolism, and genetics.
-In the discussion section, students review recent original experimental work in the field of bacterial physiology.
+This course introduces bacterial diversity, metabolism, ultra-structure, envelope assembly, genetics, bacterial communities, interbacterial interactions, and symbioses.
+In the discussion section, students review recent original experimental work in the field of bacteriology.

 Instructor(s): L. Comstock Terms Offered: Autumn